KianTanner/Tanner_CSCI2270_FinalProject/README.md

 * Please email any other suggestions to kian.tanner@colorado.edu

 ## Morse Code Standard
 This program uses standard morse code with some extended prosigns.
-A full list of availible characters that may be used can be viewed by running the program and selecting
+A full list of available characters that may be used can be viewed by running the program and selecting
 ```sh
 4. Display english to morse code dictionary
 ```